OzgenKoklu/EndlessRunner_Unity/README.md

 ```

 However, this did not completely solve the issue.
 The algorithm does not address problems between ground planes; it only resolves issues within segments assigned to a single ground plane.
 In the limited time I've spent debugging, I noticed this pattern more than once within a ground plane.

-4) Changes to scaling in the last commit broke some functionalities, such as the coin placement algorithm.

-5) I modified PlayerCollisionDetection.cs to utilize raycasts for solving the ground detection issue.
-Previously, it relied solely on OnTriggerEnter/OnTriggerExit events on the player's Collider object, which also caused unintended behavior in the coin grabbing logic.
-I plan to resolve this by including a larger collider on the coin.

-6) The Raycast Hit should limit the coin gain count to 1.
-Due to the logic not being fully polished, players gain more coins than intended when hitting a coin.

 ----------